Sang-Min-Park/Sang-Min-Park/README.md

 - 🎓 B.S. in Electronic & Electrical Engineering, **Chung-Ang University (Seoul, Korea)**
 - 🧠 4 years of experience in ASIC RTL design and verification at **LX Semicon (formerly LG Silicon Works)**
 - 🔍 Specialized in **Display Driver IC (DDIC)**
-- 🧩 Proficient in Verilog, with hands-on ATE validation
+- 🧩 Proficient in Verilog, with hands-on experience in wafer-level ATE(Automatic Test Equipment) validation.
 - 💼 Aspiring graduate student in **SoC Design and Computer Architecture**
 - 🌏 Spent a year of my childhood in the U.S., which gave me early exposure to different cultures.